uclaacm/hack-curriculum/stackschool/2-databases/README.md

     }
 ```

 As the name implies, JSON is just a way of encoding a Javascript object as a string.
-We can encode the objects above as follows[^h]:
+We can encode the object above as follows[^h]:

 [^h]: Note that a single JSON string corresponds to a single object (though we can group multiple together by nesting objects).